bannsec/tor-browser-docker/README.md

 # tor-browser-docker
-Docker build for the tor browser
+Docker build for the tor browser.
+This should auto-build so you only need to add the run function below and you should always have an updated tor browser.

 # Run
 ```bash